 Originally, proceeds from the sale of SI Crosby’s Baggatelles (2007-11) went to Soroptimist International’s Project Sierra: a Family and a Future.
-Members raised £1,111 for the project.
+Members raised £1,111.85 for the 4-year project.